-THE JACOBITE LASS: a stirring and passionate story inspired by Scottish heroine Flora MacDonald. (formerly titled The Jacobite Lass)
+THE FLOWER OF SCOTLAND: a stirring and passionate story inspired by Scottish heroine Flora MacDonald. (formerly titled The Jacobite Lass)

 Published by MacLeod Trotter Books

 Scotland, 1722: on a remote and windswept

 Scottish island an enigmatic poetess foretells tragedy for the proud

 Macdonalds of Clanranald and the birth of an extraordinary child.
 That

 child is the passionate and free-spirited Flora, daughter of Marion.

 Flora’s early years are spent roaming around her father’s cattle farm,

 running wild and free with her brother and his friends.
 From early on